EU warns Britain it is heading for a no-deal Brexit

 “There is very little time left...The risk of a no-deal is very real,” said Juncker, his comments weighing on the sterling.

-EU leaders will meet for a make-or-break summit in Brussels on Oct.17-18, just a fortnight before Brexit is due to materialise more than three years after Britons voted to leave.
+EU leaders will meet for a make-or-break summit in Brussels on Oct.17-18, just a fortnight before Brexit is due to materialize more than three years after Britons voted to leave.

 But U.S. investment bank JPMorgan sounded negative on Wednesday about the prospects of Johnson striking a deal then after recent rounds of talks between the two sides showed significant gaps remain.